Schefflera-Arboricola/Grocery-Store-Site/README.md

 #### using virtual environment :

-4. set up your API credentials in `sh local_run.sh` file
+4. set up your API and mail credentials in `sh local_run.sh` file.(for mailing credentials you might need to generate App password for your Gmail account)
 5. In `application/config.py` file, in the `LocalDevelopmentConfig` class comment the `SQLITE_DB_DIR` initialization for docker and uncomment for the virtual environment
 6. `sh local_setup.sh`
 7. `sh local_run.sh`